strauberly/tons-of-tacos-v1.3.1/DEV-JOURNAL.md

 ---

 -- 11 Sep 2025 --
+never forget

 - Styling in customer info form altered to prevent overall dimensions from auto growth.

+- Styling improvement for readability of order on owners dashboard.

 ---